 If you smell gas, please telephone (British Gas) on 0800 111 999 who will attend to isolate the meter and make safe where necessary.

 Before contacting a plumber, please check with the water utility company to ensure that works are not being carried out in the area.

 4 Total lack of electricity supply

 Before contacting an electrician, please check with the electricity utility company to ensure that works are not being carried out in the area.

 Please check the electrical distribution box – has one or more fuses tripped?

 If the leak is causing damage, then it will be considered an emergency - especially if penetrating into an electrical fitting.
 In the interim you should turn off your water supply at your stopcock or gate valve, and your electricity supply.

 If you have access to more than one WC, and only one is blocked, then please arrange for a plumber to attend during normal working hours.

 7 Roof leaks or other damage

-Where the damage to the roof is likely to worsen or when it is hazardous (eg roof tiles may fall onto a path, drive or highway), then please ring a roofing or general building contractor identified within this handbook.
+Where the damage to the roof is likely to worsen or when it is hazardous (eg roof tiles may fall onto a path, drive or highway), ring a roofing or general building contractor identified within the guides above.